-The City has covenanted for the benefit of the holders and beneficial owners of the Bonds to provide certain financial information and operating data relating to the City (the "Annual Report") not later than 270 days after the end of the City's fiscal year (which currently ends on June 30), commencing with the report for fiscal year 2008-09, which is due not later than March 27, 2010, and to provide notices of the occurrence of certain enumerated events, if material.
+The City, on behalf of the Corporation, has covenanted for the benefit of the holders and Beneficial Owners of the Series 2009A Bonds to provide certain financial information and operating data relating to the City (the "Annual Report") not later than 270 days after the end of the City's fiscal year (which currently ends on June 30), commencing with the report for fiscal year 2008-09, which is due not later than March 27, 2010, and to provide notices of the occurrence of certain enumerated events, if material.
 The Annual Report will be filed by the City with each Nationally Recognized Municipal Securities Information Repository and the State Repository, if any.
 The notices of material events will be filed by the City with each Nationally Recognized Municipal Securities Information Repository or with the Municipal Securities Rulemaking Board, and with the State Repository, if any.
 The specific nature of the information to be contained in the Annual Report or the notices of material events is summarized in APPENDIX E: "FORM OF CONTINUING DISCLOSURE CERTIFICATE."
-These covenants have been made in order to assist the initial purchasers of the Bonds in complying with Securities and Exchange Commission Rule 15c2-12(b)(5) (the "Rule").
+These covenants have been made in order to assist the initial purchasers of the Series 2009A Bonds in complying with Securities and Exchange Commission Rule 15c2-12(b)(5) (the "Rule").
 The City has never failed to comply in all material respects with any previous undertakings with regard to the Rule to provide annual reports or notices of material events.